67th Venice International Film Festival: In Competition

-The following films competed for the award:
+The following films were selected for the main competition:

-Highlighted title indicates the Golden Lion winner.

-Out of competition
+Out of Competition

-The following films were shown out of competition.
+The following films were selected to be screened out of competition:

-Horizons
+Orizzonti

 From 2010 on, this section, dedicated to new trends in world cinema, has opened itself to all "extra-format" works, while four new awards have been established for it.

-Feature films

-Highlighted title indicates the Orizzonti Award for Feature Film winner.

-Short and medium-length films

-Highlighted titles indicates the Orizzonti Awards for Short Film and for Medium-length winners.

 Controcampo Italiano

 The following films, representing "new trends in Italian cinema", were screened in this section:

-In competition

-Highlighted title indicates the Controcampo Italiano Prize winner.

-Out of competition - Feature films and documentaries

-Italian comedy retrospective
+Italian Retrospective

 The following films were shown as part of a retrospective section on Italian comedy, titled The State of Things, spanning the years 1937 to 1988.

-Autonomous sections
+Independent Sections

 Venice International Film Critics' Week

 The following films were selected for the 25th International Film Critics' Week:

 Venice Days

 The following films were selected for the 7th edition of Venice Days (Giornate Degli Autori) autonomous section:

-Awards
+Official Awards

-Starting with the 67th edition of the festival, four new awards were established for the Orizzonti section: the Orizzonti Award (for feature films), the Special Jury Orizzonti Prize (for feature films), the Orizzonti Award for Short Films and the Orizzonti Award for Medium-length Films.
+Starting with the 67th edition of the festival, four new awards were established for the Orizzonti section: the Orizzonti Award (for feature films), the Special Jury Orizzonti Prize (for feature films), the Orizzonti Award for Short Experimental Films and the Orizzonti Award for Short/Medium-length Films.